 School districts report residency codes to the state as a part of each student's record.
 Some residency codes that will be shown as nonresident status include:

-The data is gathered in the fall collection period.
-Data are updated annually each January.
+The data are gathered in the fall collection period and updated annually each January.

 The Center for Educational Performance and Information (CEPI) collected the data used to compile this report.
-The source data for this report are gathered in the Michigan Student Data System (MSDS).
-For more details about how full-time equivalency (FTE) and residency is determined when a child receives education through more than one district, please refer to the MSDS Collection Details Manual found on the CEPI website.
+The source data were gathered in the Michigan Student Data System (MSDS).
+For more details about how full-time equivalency (FTE) and residency are determined when a child receives education through more than one district, please refer to the MSDS Collection Details Manual found on the CEPI website.

 To change these settings go to edit report

 Alert!
 You must choose valid Report Settings to view data.

 Copyright © 2001-2016 State of Michigan